Nikolay-inc/Nikolay-inc/README.md

-- 👋 Hi, I’m @Nikolay-inc
+- 👋 Hi, I’m Nikolay and I’m from Ukraine, Kiev
 - 👀 I’m interested in Javascript and React
 - 🌱 I’m currently learning some new features depends on React
 - 💞️ I’m looking to collaborate on ...